heimrichhannot/contao-newsalert-bundle/README.md

 |##hh_newsalert_recipient_topics##|Auto, Verkehrsrecht       |The intersection of news topics and subscribed topics of the receiver|

 ## Todo

-* Let users register to topic
-* Autocomple form element with availiable topics
+* Autocomplete form element with availiable topics
 * set article as already send
 * bundled topic source?
 * translation (currently only german)
 * evaluate the best callback for calling the listener
+* unsubscribe link